kawgh1/css-grid-demo/README.md

 This project is for easy reference and practice

-I had a bad habit of using flexbox until I couldn't get the desired behavior - and then I'd try to patch it with some CSS Grid like it was duck tape - **it isn't**
+I had a bad habit of using flexbox for everything until I couldn't get the desired behavior - and then I'd try to patch it with some CSS Grid like it was duck tape - **it isn't**

 Rather than just use CSS Grid from the start, like you're supposed to : )

 - # How do you know when to use CSS GRID and when to use Flexbox?

-    - ## As a general rule, use Grid to layout the overall page layout, and Flexbox for inner UI components.
+    - ## As a general rule, use GRID to layout the overall page layout *across screen sizes*, and Flexbox for inner UI components.

         -  A grid item can be a flex container.
 A flex item can also be a grid container.
 The latter is frequently used though.